max2ma/FinancialModels_AmazonF1/README.md

 :-------- | :---
 NUM_STEPS    | number of time steps
-NUM_RNGS | number of RNGs running in parallel, proportional to the area cost NUM_SIMS   | number of simulations running in parallel for a given RNG (512 optimizes BRAM usage)
+NUM_RNGS | number of RNGs running in parallel, proportional to the area cost NUM_SIMS   | number of simulations running in parallel for a given RNG (512 ensures a good BRAM usage)

 ### Heston kernel models